University of Texas School of Public Health Policies and Procedures

 • follow-up on the individual’s status/progress annually or earlier as needed.

 Reasonable accommodations under the ADA and ADAAA are an ongoing process.
 At any point, the individual receiving the reasonable accommodation may request a reevaluation of their request from the ADA Compliance Office.
-All requests or changes to the original requests will be handled by implementing the interactive process.
+Requests or changes to the original requests will be handled by implementing the interactive process.

 Full-Time/Part-Time Status Policy

 Full-time graduate students enroll in a minimum of nine (9) semester credit hours (SCH) in the fall and spring or a minimum of six (6) SCH in the summer.
 Part-time graduate students enroll in fewer than nine SCHs in the fall and spring or fewer than six SCHs in the summer.
-If receiving financial aid, students should seek advisement from the Office of Financial Aid, and/or the Office of Veteran Services, where necessary.
+If receiving financial aid, students should seek advisement from the Office of Financial Aid and, where necessary, the Office of Veteran Services, which have separate hour limits for funded hours.

 Repeating a Course Policy

 A student cannot retake a course more than twice for credit.
-Financial implications for students who repeat courses may include ineligibility to receive federal aid for the cost of the repeated course.
-Students must pay per-credit tuition and fees to retake any course.
-The last grade of a repeated course will count towards the cumulative GPA, excluding W and I grades.
+There may be financial implications for students who repeat courses, including no longer eligible to receive federal aid for the cost of the repeated course.
+Students must pay the per-credit tuition and fees for the retake course.
+The last grade of a repeated course will count towards the cumulative overall point average (GPA) with grades of W and I grades excluded.

 Credit Hours Definition and Excess Credit Hour Policy

-Once the written appeal has been received, the Registrar or designee will review each course the student has taken in college from all previous institutions attended and those taken at UTHSA.
+Once the written appeal has been received, the Registrar or designee will review each course the student has taken in college from all previous institutions attended and those taken at the health science center.
 This will be the only opportunity for reconsideration of credit counted towards excess hours.
 Any documentation related to the appeal, including the original request, will be scanned into the student’s electronic record.
 The decision of the Registrar or designee is final.

 Examination Policy